ccxt/ccxt/CONTRIBUTING.md

 npm run git-ignore-generated-files
 ```

-Previously we had that command implemented as a final build step, but it caused problems with subsequent `git pull` and also branch selection commands (when a conflict occured in those files that have been marked as ignored).
+Previously we had that command implemented as a final build step, but it caused problems with subsequent `git pull` and also branch selection commands (when a conflict occurred in those files that have been marked as ignored).
 So if you experience an issue with that, you can un-ignore those files by executing:

 ```
 npm run git-unignore-generated-files